Alice Roosevelt was just as strong-willed and outspoken as her father Theodore Roosevelt, who admitted even he could not control her.

 Meanwhile, Teddy too grew distant from his daughter, who was often angered by her father’s refusal to call her by her name.
 She consequently felt removed from him and believed that he preferred her half-siblings with Carow over her.

 At the same time, Alice Roosevelt became ever more strong-willed and fiercely independent.
-Carow could not control her and implored Teddy to send the teenaged girl to a boarding school in New York City.
+Carow could not control her and implored Teddy to send the teenage girl to a boarding school in New York City.
 The fiery young girl replied to her father by writing: “If you send me, I will humiliate you.
 I will do something that will shame you.
 I tell you, I will.”

 To Carow’s utter dismay, Teddy relented.
 “She had the habit of running the streets uncontrolled with every boy in town,” Carow would gossip.
 Thus, they sent Alice Roosevelt back to her aunt Anna.